pkgesperlos/es_flutter_admin_panel_skeleton/README.md

 a global key is created in (lib/center_screen/center_screen.dart) and it called by current state in (lib/drawer/drawer_page.dart) by changePage() function to change pages. as Example:.globalKey.currentState ?.changePage(_buttonNames[index][0].page) in drawer.

 #5-How to add pages in drawer
 We have an array like this List=[buttonsInfo,[string,buttonsInfo,buttonsInfo]]=[A,B] If we have an item with accordion items(with page context): we should set pages in B (String is title of page and buttonInfo is a function with properties of page.) else should set pages in A (buttonInfo is a function with properties of page.))

+#6-How to initial first page in center
+in lib/center_page.dart=>line21://in this line you can initial the first page that it is the page relevant to the first drawer item

-#6-How to change font and theme
+#7-How to change font and theme
 We divided all font,sizes, and colors into two section :

 1-es_flutter_components/Constants.dart//include the  font,sizes, and colors parameters of Components.